We’ve been following the website builder market for more than five years now and creating a simple website is not really

 With MobAppCreator, users don’t have as many templates available to them as other builders, yet the editor itself is very user-friendly, with different modules explained clearly and without too much technical jargon.
 It’s a nice touch having a pull-out iPhone on the side that keeps an updated, clickable representation of your app which is refreshed with each new change.
 We did find some issues in the layout design once we started to change some of the module elements, though, and had to begin again just to reset it.

 You have fourteen days to trial the service, with full functionality, but then the cheapest option starts at $32.50 per month.
 This isn’t too dissimilar to some of the other app building software on the market, as you’ll see below, but perhaps they could offer a few more templates for that price.

 What we liked: the editor is relatively easy to use, they have their own online store module available for the South American market.

-What they should improve: there could be a wider range of template designs, perhaps offer a free version that isn’t time limited but offers less options.
+What they should improve: there could be a wider range of template designs, perhaps offer a free version that isn’t time limited but offers fewer options.